-The number of cycadophyte occurrences is greatest in the Lower Jurassic (Fig. 9e).
-The proportion of records displays that the Cycadales are dominant in the Upper Triassic and from the Lower Jurassic upwards, the Bennettitales represents almost all the cycadophyte occurrences (Fig. 9f).
+The number of cycadophyte occurrences was greatest in the Early Jurassic (Fig. 9e).
+The proportion of records displays that the Cycadales were dominant in the Late Triassic, and from the Early Jurassic onwards the Bennettitales represented almost all the cycadophyte occurrences (Fig. 9f).

-Within coniferophytes, the voltzian conifers, gnetaleans, and ginkgoaleans are common and dominant during the Carnian, but their importance considerably decreases from the Hettangian onwards (Fig. 9g, 9h).
-The proportion of occurrences of modern conifers (Coniferales) markedly increases from the Lower Jurassic onwards.
-Cupressaceae has significance in the Lower-Middle Jurassic, Araucariaceae is important during the Middle and Upper Jurassic, and Hirmerellaceae (=Cheirolepidiaceae) acquires significance in the Upper Jurassic (Fig. 9g, 9h).
+Within coniferophytes, the voltzian conifers, gnetaleans, and ginkgoaleans were common and dominant during the Carnian, but their importance considerably decreased from the Hettangian onwards (Figs. 9g, 9h).
+The proportion of occurrences of modern conifers (Coniferales) markedly increased from the Early Jurassic onwards.
+Cupressaceae had significance in the Early-Middle Jurassic, Araucariaceae was important during the Middle and Late Jurassic, and Hirmerellaceae (=Cheirolepidiaceae) acquired significance in the Late Jurassic (Figs. 9g, 9h).

-540 Ranges and FAD-LAD
+Ranges and FAD-LAD

-At species level, a floral replacement is seen in the Early Jurassic (Fig. 10), with the appearance of several species that last for a short time and are successively replaced.
+At species-level, a floral replacement is seen in the Early Jurassic (Fig. 10), with the appearance of several species that last for a short time and are successively replaced.
 A few taxa persist from the Late Triassic or Early Jurassic, but there is no long-term stability in the composition of plant communities.

-Regarding the genera ranges (Supplementary Material 3), 43 genera disappear 545 546 through all the Late Triassic in Argentina.
-Although the genera Hepaticites, Muscites, 547 Protophyllocladoxylon, and Androstrobus, are not present in the Jurassic or the first stage of 548 the Cretaceous, they were described in younger Cretaceous or Cenozoic sequences from 549 Argentina (Archangelsky 1965; Archangelsky and Villar de Seoane 2004; Puebla et al. 2012; Pujana 2022).
+Regarding the genera ranges (Supplementary Material 3), 43 genera disappeared through all the Late Triassic in Argentina.
+Although the genera Hepaticites, Muscites, Protophyllocladoxylon, and Androstrobus, are not present in the Jurassic or the first stage of the Cretaceous, they were described in younger Cretaceous or Cenozoic sequences from Argentina (Archangelsky 1965, Archangelsky and Villar de Seoane 2004, Puebla et al. 2012, Pujana 2022).
 Ten genera are singletons, present only in one stage.
-It is important to point 550 551 out that Lycopodites, Gontriglossa, Scytophyllum, Rissikianthus, and Protocircoporoxylon are 552 not considered singletons since these taxa were described in Early-Middle Triassic formations from Argentina (Coturel et al., 2016; Bodnar et al., 2019; Drovandi et al., 2020), 553 554 despite that they are recorded in one stage of the studied interval.
-Excluding singletons and those that occur in the Cretaceous or Cenozoic, 29 genera have their last appearance in the 555 556 Rhaetian.
+It is important to point out that Lycopodites, Gontriglossa, Scytophyllum, Rissikianthus, and Protocircoporoxylon are not considered singletons since these taxa were described in Early-Middle Triassic formations from Argentina (Coturel et al. 2016, Bodnar et al. 2019, Drovandi et al. 2020), despite that they are recorded in one stage of the studied interval.
+Excluding singletons and those that occur in the Cretaceous or Cenozoic, 29 genera had their last appearance in the Rhaetian.